Calculate How Much Do You Need To Make To Afford (X) Rent

 The 3x rule is a bit different.
 This rule suggests that your gross monthly income should be at least three times the monthly rent.
 So, for the same $1,000 apartment, you’d need a monthly income of $3,000, or $36,000 annually.

-Of course, you can find a lot of good deals from different companies like June Homes where you can find accomodation from as low as 975$ per month.
+Of course, you can find a lot of good deals from different companies like June Homes.

 Remember, these are general guidelines and different landlords might have different requirements.